Q: I am looking for a USCIS Civil Surgeon. Is Dr. Lewis a certified designated USCIS Civil Surgeon?

 Q: How much time does the exam take?

-A: 45 minutes to 1 hour depending o the complexity of each person’s case.
+A: About 30 minutes depending on the complexity of each person’s case.

 Q: Can I eat or drinking before arriving?